-What Creative Career Is Right For Me?
-For Those Who Love Creative Arts
+Which Creative Career Is Right for Me?
+11 Jobs in the Creative Arts Industry

 If you love doing creative arts subjects at school, there are so many career options you can explore!
 Pursuing a career in the creative arts after high school can be such a diverse and rewarding career path, but not everyone wants to be an actor, a dancer or an artist!
 If you love the creative arts and are doing subjects like drama, dance, film & tv, music or art, here are some other career options you may never have heard of before that you could pursue after school.